Membership Inference Attacks for Unseen Classes: Background and Preliminaries

 Let $Y_d \subseteq \mathcal{Y}$ denote the set of \emph{unseen} classes.
 In this setting, the adversary has access to a public dataset $D_{\text{pub}}'$ drawn from the conditional distribution $\mathcal{D}_{\neg Y_d} := \mathcal{D} \mid y \notin Y_d$, which contains only \emph{seen} classes.
 Despite this restriction, we aim to evaluate the performance of the membership inference attack (MIA) on target examples drawn from the full distribution $\mathcal{D}$.
 This setup allows us to study whether MIA methods trained on a restricted subset of classes can generalize to previously unseen classes from the original distribution.

 We now introduce three classes of MIA methods.
 Each method relies on a \emph{score function} $s$ that assigns a numeric score to a target example $(x, y)$, intended to reflect the likelihood that $(x, y)$ was included in the training set for the model $f$.
-For example, in \cite{bertran2023scalable, lira}, an example of such a score function is based on logit differences:
+For example, in \citet{bertran2023scalable, lira}, an example of such a score function is based on logit differences:

-In prior work, this score relies on knowledge of the true label.
-In this work, we also evaluate a score function based on the difference of the top two logits (agnostic to the label) and report results in the subsequent sections.

-\paragraph{1) Marginal baseline attack with a single threshold.} The marginal baseline attack \citep{yeom2018privacy} is a simple yet widely used baseline for membership inference.
+\paragraph{1) Marginal baseline attack with a single threshold.} The marginal baseline attack\citep{yeom2018privacy} (which we refer to as ``LOSS'' throughout the paper in keeping with \citep{lira}) is a simple yet widely used baseline for membership inference.
 Here, the attacker chooses a single threshold $\tau$ such that any example $(x, y, f)$ with $s(x, y) > \tau$ is predicted to be a member of $D_{\text{priv}}$, and otherwise it is predicted to be a non-member.
 In our setting, we compute this threshold based on the held-out public dataset $D'_{\text{pub}}$.
 Specifically, the threshold $\tau$ is chosen to control the false positive rate (FPR) over $D'_{\text{pub}}$.
 Note that the FPR computed over $D'_{\text{pub}}$ may not accurately reflect the FPR under the distribution $\mathcal{D}$ due to the distribution shift.